protohaven/protohaven_api/README.md

   * can check membership (e.g. hello+testmember@protohaven.org)
   * can generate a coupon
   * can setup a discord user
+  * can view list of onboarding people (bottom of page)
 * https://api.protohaven.org/techs
   * Tool states load, clicking a tool shows info
   * Tech shifts load